November 25, 2024

 Esther completed the interim archaeology report in May that also included identification of Native American sites.
 In September she received the permit that allows surveying.
 So the archaeological work on the grant continues.

-CCASM members are providing volunteer hours for the archaeological part of the grant.
+CCASM members provided volunteer hours for the archaeological part of the grant.
 Volunteer hours count as an in-kind match ($29.95/hr).

-Hughesville, MD (but near Benedict, MD)
+Fall 2024 Location: Maxwell Hall Park Equestrian Area, Hughesville, MD (but near Benedict, MD

 Monday November 18 Linda, Doug, Mary, Elsie, and later Jordan volunteered with Esther to dig additional STPs at the Daffodil Site in the morning.
 They didn't find that much but it did help define the boundaries of the site.
 Then in the afternoon they walked the fields.
 It was another sunny fall day.